 First off, it’s important to realize that being competent in ones own field of expertise isn’t the only skill needed for a person to become a successful leader.
 A person also requires leadership skills.
 However, schools and master’s programs seldom offer to teach these skills.
-Therefore, a good executive coach is needed to develop and strengthen effective and highly competent leaders.
+Therefore, a good executive or business coach is needed to develop and strengthen effective and highly competent leaders.

 Companies are starting to recognize the shortage of good leaders for the future.
 And realizing that coaching can be a powerful option for turning their better employees and managers into leaders who can face today’s demands of our ever changing world.
-Learning about executive coaching and how it can help to hone functional skills can be ones primary step to achieve success as a leader.
+Learning about coaching and how it can help to hone functional skills can be ones primary step to achieve success as a leader.

-Executive Coach and the Coaching Process Defined
+The Coaching Process Defined

 A coach is a skilled professional who develops an ongoing relationship with the client and concentrates on assisting that person to act upon the achievement of their desired goal.
-The coach can be viewed as a mentor, guide, manager, and even personal trainer.
+They can be viewed as a mentor, guide, manager, and even personal trainer.
 To help the client realize their true potential, an efficient mentor draws out answers from the student and doesn’t just provide the answers for them.

-Now, this is all true for any coach but when it comes to an executive coach the goals are focused on the leadership development skills the client needs in order to become an effective leader.
+Now, this is all true for any coach but when it comes to a business coach the goals are focused on the leadership development skills the client needs in order to become an effective leader.
 The coach guides the individual toward positive and lasting behavioral changes fit for a competent leader.
 And towards reaching better results not only in their own work but the work of those employed under them as well.

 Reason to Engage in the Process